How to begin the journey of true patient centricity

 Without cold hard facts, it’s all too easy for people to dismiss patient centricity as a nice-to-have rather than essential.
 That’s because in a natural science organisation, patient centricity can be seen as optional.
 But it’s a fact: involving patients in their care improves outcomes.
 This is right for patients and right for organisations that are striving to create value for their stakeholders.

 You can either find or create hyper-relevant evidence to convince internal stakeholders of the positive impact of patient centricity.
 Review the literature and find studies and reports that are relevant to your disease space.
 Better still, ideate and test an intervention - collecting and sharing appropriate proof points through each step of the process.
+Read more about evaluation for patient-oriented work here.

 What motivates your internal stakeholders?
 What influences their behaviour, assumptions, beliefs and values?
 We all work in the healthcare industry to help people.
 Everyone is motivated by this deep driver, this purpose.
 How can you tap into this - or other motivators - such as the rewarding nature of working in a collaborative way?